Aquatics would like to ship anywhere, provided the fish arrive

 I wish to ship to Canada regularly, and a small 3 lb.

-box that ships in the US overnight Express Mail generally
+box that ships in the US overnight Express Mail now

 the local efforts of a customer in Singapore, it is permissable